 - The sandpaper must be damp, not dripping wet.
 If it’s dripping wet, it will damage the paint.

-Lay the abrasive side of the waterproof sandpaper over the finish and move it lightly.
-Ensure not to apply much pressure so the finish doesn’t get removed.
+To wet sand the chalk paint lay the abrasive side of the waterproof sandpaper over the finish and move it lightly.
+Don’t apply too much pressure as the finish can get removed.

 While sanding, dust will start to stick to the sandpaper.
 Sand until the waterproof sandpaper accumulates too much dust (where you can’t sand anymore), and then stop, dip the sandpaper into the water again, and start again.
 You must do this often.